-Here we can see the "Use prev FOV" is grayed out.
+Here we can see the "Use prev" is grayed out.
 You'll see this if you haven't set the field of view yet (there is no previous!).
+If you know the field of view (angle) you want to use, you can optionally press the "Manual Entry" and enter the FOV directly.
+Otherwise you'll have to look through your camera to set it.
 To set the FOV use the position slider at the top and move the camera so the object is on the left of the viewfinder.
 Once the position is correct press the "Next" button.
 You'll then see: